 How?
 You might ask, if like most people you are busy Monday to Friday then there is a way around this problem.
 Apps such as Hootsuite take the stress of planning your Tweets away from you as you can schedule them weeks before.
 Plan out your posts and get them prepared, this allows for regular posts that don’t spam the timeline and most importantly can be posted at the perfect interaction period!

-The use of apps such as Hootsuite allows for you to ensure you are still pumping out business updates even in out of office times and weekends and you must not forget about your weekends!
+The use of apps such as Hootsuite allows you to ensure you are still pumping out business updates even in out-of-office times and weekends and you must not forget about your weekends!
 Forbes post that there is 17% more engagement on a weekend and it shows a personal touch from your social media accounts, highlighting your availability.

 You might think that this has already been covered, but you would be wrong.
 Being active isn’t about just constantly pumping out your own Tweets but instead, it is about your online presence.